 I understand that black walnut trees have a compound that inhibits growth in certain plants.
 I intend to garden several yards away from one.
 What precautions should I take to ensure the safety of my veggies?
-Also, since the leaves and twigs cannot be composted, what procedure is necessary to prevent this material from contaminating the rest of my compostable leaves?
+Also, can black walnut leaves be composted?

 It’s the roots of the black walnut that can cause the most damage to your veggies.
 They excrete a toxic substance that can harm some plants, including tomatoes and alfalfa.
 The toxic zone from a mature black walnut tree can extend up to 80 feet around the base of the tree, so if possible, plant your garden at least that far away.